humzahokadia/BTC-ETH-Exchange-Rate-APP-Svelte-Flask-/question.md

 Some other enhancements I would make if given more time is improve the front end.
 The front end is basic, with more time I could make it more appealing along with display the data in different ways such as graphs and charts for both prices and recommendations.
+I would also write unit tests along with add more error handling.